airsidemobile/JOSESwift/README.md

 JOSESwift uses the [iOS Security framework](https://developer.apple.com/documentation/security) and [Apple’s CommonCrypto](https://opensource.apple.com//source/CommonCrypto/) for cryptography.

 It is designed in a way that it is easy to switch out the implementation for a specific cryptographic operation.
 Non-iOS users can easily add their own platform independent crypto implementation instead of the ones mentioned above.

-> Please note that as of now we use the `SecKey` class from the iOS `Security` framework to represent our keys.
-We are working on replacing this with something platform independent so non-iOS users can use the framework with ease.

 For security disclosures or related matters, please contact :warning: **Todo:** Add security contact address.